-Oral Conscious Sedation in Pasadena
+Oral Conscious Sedation Relieves Dental Anxiety

 A visit to the dentist can cause fear and anxiety.
-Patients who experience dental phobia may postpone or avoid vital dental appointment, and multiple dental visits are out of the question.
+Patients who experience dental phobia may postpone or avoid vital dental appointments, and multiple dental visits are out of the question.
 Neglecting your oral health can lead to tooth loss, disease, and overall health problems.
 However, you can overcome dental fear with oral conscious sedation.

 What is oral conscious sedation?